• Skip to primary navigation

 Band Instrumentation

-A band typically includes wind, brass, and percussion instruments.
-Some of the most common instruments included in a band are:
+A band usually features wind, brass, and percussion instruments.
+Often seen in a band are:

 • Trumpet